-I've been immersed for most of my life in ‘60s folk and vintage country.
-I love continuing to explore music that has emerged since that time, especially contemporary melodic and lyrical territory.
+I've been immersed for most of my life in ‘60s folk and vintage country but was also raised on pop music, rock, the blues, jazz and long rides in the country with my grandparents listening to polka music.
+I love continuing to explore new music, especially contemporary melodic and lyrical territory.
 There is an ever-evolving treasure trove of mind-blowing music out there that I feel inspired by every day.
-I adore Sharon Van Etten, PJ Harvey, Beck,The National, Thom Yorke, Lucinda Williams, Gillian Welch, Iris Dement, Dolly Parton, Merle Haggard, Hank Williams, Hazel Dickens, Rosalie Sorrels, Utah Phillips, and on and on.
+I adore Sharon Van Etten, PJ Harvey, Beck,The National, Thom Yorke, and Courtney Barnett as well as Lucinda Williams, Gillian Welch, Iris Dement, Dolly Parton, Merle Haggard, Hank Williams, Hazel Dickens, Rosalie Sorrels, Utah Phillips, and on and on.
 Songwriting for me is deeply personal, a way to deal with life by finding words and tunes that somehow capture or evoke life's uncertainties, doubts, and losses but also it's joy, love, and wisdom.
 At the very least I hope my songs connect to you in some way and that you feel a little bit better off for having listened to them.

 Here’s what others have said about my music.

 "Judy Banker is emerging as a premier songwriter with universal appeal.
 A singular unique talent and stage presence...that is organic and soul-driven, Banker writes songs with a more creatively complex vision.
 Her new CD, Devils Never Cry, is a complete compendium of the twists and turns anyone might face, turned into a delightful and at times heart-weary mix of cautionary tales and tonics for the troops.
 Several of the songs on this could be considered classics."
 Michael G. Nastos, Pulp Magazine Online, 88.3 WCBN-FM Ann Arbor, Founding member & Recipient of Lifetime Achievement Award, Southeast Michigan Jazz Association